Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

-Altitude is not a problem, it’s more of a rolling terrain.
-It is definitely harder hiking than the Camino de Santiago.
-Due to the harder trails, you don’t go as far of distances typically.
+Altitude is not a problem; it’s more of a rolling terrain.
+Hiking is definitely harder than hiking in the Camino de Santiago.
+Due to the harder trails, you don’t typically go as far of distances.
 My average day was 9 miles.

 Lodging

-Best Time of Year to Hike East Coast Trail
+Best Time of Year to Hike the East Coast Trail

 Luggage Transfer